Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 ### Messaging extensions

-Messaging extensions are shortcuts for sharing content in a conversation or taking action on a message (for example, create an order using information in a chat reply).
-Either way, messaging extensions typically use content-rich cards that can include a search form, complex task, or simple GIF.
+Messaging extensions are shortcuts for sharing content or taking action within a conversation (for example, creating a help desk ticket using the text in a chat reply).
+Either way, messaging extensions typically use content-rich cards that can include a search form, complex task, GIF, or simple links.
 [See messaging extension design guidelines](../designing-your-app/designing-messaging-extensions.md)

+## Meeting extensions

+Meeting extensions ...

 ### Bots